ballerina-platform/module-ballerina-http/docs/spec/spec.md

 If the users forget to call next() and don't respond either, the request will be left hanging.

 ##### 8.1.1.3 Returning error?

-Resource functions can return only error?.
-In the case of an error, interceptor chain execution jumps to the last interceptor in the chain.
-The last interceptor in the chain must be a type of RequestErrorInterceptor.
-It is a special kind of interceptor which could be used to handle errors.
-More on this can be found under section RequestErrorInterceptor.
+Resource functions can return NextService|error?.
+They can return only error? when using the Caller.
+Also, in case of an error, interceptor pipeline execution jumps to the nearest RequestErrorInterceptor in the pipeline.
+This RequestErrorInterceptor is not necessarily the last interceptor in the pipeline, it can be anywhere in the chain.

 #### 8.1.2 Request error interceptor
 As mentioned above this is a special kind of interceptor designed to handle errors.
 These interceptors can only be at the end